infopirate/PeachesAhead/PITCHME.md

 #### The Garbage In, Garbage Out Dillema

 We may want to certify, for example, that a consumer is buying fredericksburg peaches. <br>
-If the first step of the process involves a farmer stating that their peaches are grown in fredericksburg, TX, but this is not true, then the blockchain is providing an indelible record that the peaches originate from a "false" location.
+If the first step of the process involves a farmer stating that their peaches are grown in Fredericksburg, TX, but this is not true, then the blockchain is providing an indelible record that the peaches originate from a "false" location.

 Proposed Solution(s): Proof of Location
 FOAM [https://www.foam.space/]